VeryBigThings/elixir_common/README.md

 Run the previous command even if the scaffolder is already installed, because its code changes frequently.

-Now you can create the project with `mix vbt.new my_new_project --no-webpack --no-html`
+Now you can create the project with `mix vbt.new organization_name app_name --no-webpack --no-html`

 The source code of the scaffolder is in the `vbt_new` folder.